What’s the Difference Between Cat5 and Cat6 Cables?

 Cat5 is an outdated cabling system that used to be the backbone of residential infrastructures.

-While Cat6 is the future of cabling, adhering to the highest industry-standard specifications to future-proof businesses for coming years.
+While Cat6 is the future of cabling, adhering to the highest industry-standard specifications will help businesses stay ahead of the curve in the coming years.

 Both cables are efficient, depending on their usage.
 For instance, for home appliances such as gaming consoles, smart TVs, printers, etc., which need network cables, you can use Cat5 or Cat5e.